ashish-monga/excel-search-tool/README.md

 ## License

-This project is open-source and free to use or modify.
+This project is open-source and free to use.